sachin595/Oral-and-Pharyngeal-Cancers-Predictive-Analytics/README.md

 ## Introduction

+**Oral and pharyngeal cancers** pose a significant public health challenge, characterized by varying incidence and mortality rates across different age groups, genders, and ethnic populations.
+Accurate prediction of mortality rates in these cancers is crucial for improving therapeutic strategies and enhancing patient prognosis.

-This project focuses on developing advanced predictive analytics for **Oral and Pharyngeal Cancers** by utilizing a **Long Short-Term Memory (LSTM)** neural network.
-The model is designed to predict two key health metrics: **Crude Mortality Rate** (number of deaths per 100,000 individuals in a given year) and **Survival Rate** (likelihood of survival as a percentage).
-By leveraging demographic and temporal factors such as **age, sex, ethnicity, race, and year,** the model provides robust insights into health outcomes.
+This project leverages advanced predictive analytics by employing a **Long Short-Term Memory (LSTM)** neural network to address these challenges.
+The model is designed to predict two critical health metrics: **Crude Mortality Rate** (the number of deaths per 100,000 individuals annually) and **Survival Rate** (the percentage likelihood of survival).
+By utilizing a comprehensive dataset that incorporates demographic and temporal factors such as **age, sex, ethnicity, race, and year,** the model provides robust insights into health outcomes.
+Additionally, this study examines current trends in oral and pharyngeal cancers and proposes a predictive framework to project future trends, supporting healthcare providers in developing more effective and personalized treatment approaches.

 Additionally, an interactive **diagnostic tool** has been deployed, allowing users to input specific demographic and temporal details to generate predictions.
 This tool serves as a practical application of the model, aiding researchers and healthcare professionals in assessing trends and disparities in **Oral and Pharyngeal Cancers** outcomes.
 The project emphasizes precision and temporal modeling to support informed decision-making in public health and oncology.